About & Contact

 Welcome to The Dirty Sifter!
 Sounds kind of fun-don't you think?
 Here you'll find a mixture of things that keep my mind busy, my kitchen dirty, and my life full.
-Along the way, I hope to share food that will energize you, tidbits about my life that will make you laugh, and my journey with food.
+Along the way, I hope to share food that will energize you, tidbits about my life that will likely entertain you, and my passion for stuffing my face - I mean - food.

-My love for food was fostered my whole childhood, so it was no surprise that during my middle school years, I decided that I wanted to work with food.
+Clearly my love for food was fostered my whole childhood, so it was no surprise that during my middle school years, I decided that I wanted to work with food.
 When my parents divorced, my dad's new house had cable.
 This was a big deal for a kid who grew up with only 3 channels, and very limited TV watching!
-I remember staying up at night, watching the Food Network, and dreaming of how wonderful it would be to make food all day long-espeically baked goods and pastires.
-My dreams of going to school for pastry arts and baking turned into a passion for food science.
-Many food preparation classes, several certifications with the state and private companies, three internships, two years in the food industry, and one undergraduate degree in Food Science from the University of Wisconsin-Madison later, I found myself again in school, learning more about food.
-In January 2016, I graduated with may Masters in Food sceince.
-I specifically researched dairy proteins in caramel.
-Yes, caramel!
-It was certainly a challenge to work on dairy proteins while eliminating dairy from my diet but this experience fostered an even higher amount of respect for those hard-working and passionate small midwestern farmers.
-Dairy is a complex food, both in the farm and in the lab.
-So let me be clear: even though I do not consume dairy on a regular basis, I do NOT reject dairy produced by passionate and responsible dairy farmers.
-Not all farming operations are evil in how they treat their animals, and not all farming operations are conducting irreponsible practices that destroy our environment.
-I think that is a very important point to spread accross the plant-based and vegan food community.
+I remember staying up at night, watching the Food Network, and dreaming of how wonderful it would be to make food all day long-especially baked goods and pastries (and also how crazy it would be to be a judge on Iron Chef...like, the original Iron Chef…).
+My dreams of going to school for pastry arts and baking turned into a passion for food science (in other words, my mom asked me: “do you really want to work in the service industry for your career?” and I said “well, maybe not….”).
+Many food preparation classes, several certifications with the state and private companies, three internships, two years in the food industry, and one undergraduate degree and one master's degree in Food Science from the University of Wisconsin-Madison later, I find myself again where it all started.
+With the farms, the land, the livestock and the people.

-Still, after returning to school to start my graduate studies in August 2013, those feelings of un-rest, guilt and anxiety lingered.
+Still, after returning to school to start my graduate studies in August 2013, those feelings of unrest, guilt and anxiety lingered.
 I struggled for a few months, wondering if I'd ever feel "normal" again.
-This rut transcended my work ethic, my exercise, my relationships with others and my food.
-And let me tell you, the cold and dark winters of Wisconsin did not help the situation!
+This rut transcended my work ethic, my exercise, my relationships with others and my diet.
+The cold and dark winters of Wisconsin and a draining relationship did not help the situation!
 Cold, pessimistic and confused about life, my sister unknowingly stepped in.
 Isn't that what big sisters are for?